mqSociology/underthehood/content/docs/_index.md

 **For new website content creators** who haven't used github, gitbash, and Markdown before, it is recommended you read through each of the pages under the Getting Started menu tab on the left first.

+### Site navigation

+**Getting started** tab has a basic tutorial for creating and uploading content for the website.

+**Website Management** tab covers the following:

+* How the website is setup (where it is hosted, how it is deployed, what Hugo is, etc.)

+* What the config.toml file is and a rundown of some useful variables contained withing

+* How to manage redirects

+* What changes have been made to the css and HTML and how to go about this yourself

+* Other relevant matters

+**Content management** tab covers the following:

+* How to create a RMarkdown file (regular content) and why we use them

+* What front matter is and why it is important

+* How to create menu entries

+* How to insert images and videos

+* Other useful things